-There’s a little glint in his eye at this point.
-Orhan Usta does a mean hot, bitter sauce.
+There was a little glint in his eye at this point.
+Orhan Usta did a mean hot, bitter sauce.

-“Is she getting the sound,” he asks Anıl at this point.
+“Is she getting the sound,” he asked Anıl at this point.
 I was trying not to answer because I didn’t want my dulcet tones ruining the video.

 “Now the lettuce.
 Now we roll it up.
 There you go.”

 So much did Anıl enjoy his that, as we chatted with Orhan Usta (he’s a very amiable chap), he ordered another.

 Çiğ köfte originated in east Turkey and Orhan Usta is originally from the east Turkey city of Gaziantep.

 This is such a huge part of Turkish cuisine that you buy it by the jar (or bucket) load from supermarkets and markets.

 Such simple joy in being able to sample these homemade foods in a tiny little corner of a humongous city.

-We feel we’ve hung around this little stall for a long time; our çiğ köfte dürüm are long since polished off so the least we can do is make a purchase.
+We felt we’d hung around this little stall for a long time; our çiğ köfte dürüm were long since polished off so the least we could do is make a purchase.

 “Well, don’t leave it too long.
 I’ll only be here another couple of years and then I’m going to retire to Antalya and do nothing but fishing!”